-You can use the cable to connect to your phone with a headset adapter or jack if you run out of battery life for wireless play, which Puro claims to be 22 hours.
+You can use the cable to connect to your phone with a headset adapter or jack if you run out of battery life for wireless play, which Puro claims to be 22 hours battery life.

-The control buttons can be found at the bottom right earcup to turn on/off the music, answer/reject phone calls and adjust the volume.
+The volume control buttons can be found at the bottom right ear cup to turn on/off the music, answer/reject phone calls, and adjust the volume control buttons.

 The cables come with a soft, durable bag and all the wires that you will need to charge them.

 - Sounds Amazing

 - Comfort That Adjusts

 - Long Battery